top of page

 ‬Jesus said: 47 “The servant who knows the master’s will and does not get ready or does not do what the master wants will be beaten with many blows.
 48 But the one who does not know and does things deserving punishment will be beaten with few blows.
 From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked."

-Notes: I think these verses are very clear; self-explanatory.
-Those who know the Scripture well, then decide to stop reading the Bible, stop praying the Lord's Prayer daily, and go off and live an unrepentant life of sin, will be punished by God (example, lose their rewards in Heaven, or worse, sent to hell).
+I think these verses are very clear; self-explanatory.
+Those who know the Scripture well, then decide to stop studying the Bible, stop praying the Lord's Prayer daily, and go off and live an unrepentant life of sin, will be punished by God (example, lose their rewards in Heaven, or worse, sent to hell).
 But the person who lived on a remote island all their life, and never heard the Gospel.
-God is saying that person's punishment is much less ("a few blows") than the one who knows the Gospel well.
+Jesus said that person's punishment is much less ("a few blows") than the one who knows the Gospel well.

 “If I had not come and spoken to them, they would not have been guilty of sin, but now they have no excuse for their sin.
 If I had not done among them the works that no one else did, they would not be guilty of sin, but now they have seen and hated both me and my Father.”